eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-plugin-lifecycle.md

 ---
 tags: [ "eclipse" , "che" ]
-title: Extension Lifecycle
+title: Plugin Development Lifecycle
 excerpt: ""
 layout: docs
 permalink: /:categories/extension-lifecycle/
 ---
 {% include base.html %}
 This is an advanced section.
-You should use archetypes to build custom assemblies that have pre-packaged extensions as part of included plugins.
-Ultimately, if you want to modify the IDE or alter the REST API services in Che or a workspace agent, you need to write an extension.
+You should use archetypes to build custom assemblies that have pre-packaged plugins.
+Ultimately, if you want to modify the IDE or alter the REST API services in Che or a workspace agent, you need to write a plugin that contains extensions.
 An extension is code that is compiled and packaged for deployment into Che.

-This page discusses the details of how extensions are structured and built for advanced developers.
+This page discusses the details of how plugins are structured and built.
+If you wanted to author a plugin from scratch, you could use the material in this page to understand how it is composed.

+In this document, we often interchangeably use `plugin` and `extension`.
+An extension is the code that is to be injected into the system.
+A plugin is the packaging of that extension(s).

 # Structure
-The typical structure of a Che extension is composed of the following:
+The typical structure of a Che plugin is composed of the following:

 | File   | Details
 | --- | ---
-| `/extension/pom.xml` | The `pom.xml` is a build file that compiles your extension and creates a JAR packaging of it.
+| `/plugin/pom.xml` | The `pom.xml` is a build file that compiles your extension and creates a JAR packaging.
-| `/extension/src/` | Your extension source and build files.
+| `/plugin/src/` | Your extension source and build files.
-| `/extension/target/` | Your JAR is placed in the `/target` directory and installed into your local maven repository.
+| `/plugin/target/` | Your JAR is placed in the `/target` directory and installed into your local maven repository.

-Depending on the complexity of your extension, you might create a multi-module structure.
+Depending on the complexity of your plugin, you might create a multi-module structure.
 Each module is independently buildable, and they each would have their own `pom.xml`, `src`, and `target` entries.

 | File   | Details
 | --- | ---
-| `/extension/extension-ide`   | Your extension module for the IDE client.
+| `/pluing/extension-ide`   | Your extension module for the IDE client.
-| `/extension/extension-server`   | Your extension module for the server part.
+| `/plugin/extension-server`   | Your extension module for the server part.
-| `/extension/extension-shared`   | Your extension module for the shared code between the server and the client.
+| `/plugin/extension-shared`   | Your extension module for the shared code between the server and the client.

 Each module has a directory structure that is based upon maven and will include source code and a target where artifacts are placed.